 If you’re concerned about whether you should be attending a high-ranking law school to get the best legal education, read on to find out the importance of law school ranking.

-For the majority of aspiring law students, getting into a top law school is the ultimate goal.
-With excellent resources, high prestige, and better job prospects, high-ranking law schools are regarded as the best options to guarantee prosperous legal careers.
+Getting into a top law school is the ultimate goal for most aspiring law students.
+With excellent resources, high prestige, and better job prospects, high-ranking law schools are the best options to guarantee prosperous legal careers.

 But, with so many other great law schools offering excellent programs at a fraction of the cost, you may be wondering: does law school ranking matter that much?
-This guide will provide you with the answers and list other factors you should also consider when choosing the best law school.
+This guide will provide answers and list other factors you should consider when choosing the best law school.

 US News ranks law schools based on the following factors: